atomica-dev/land-x-safety-module/content/faq/faq.md

   - header: What can I do if the pool is Sold Out?
     content: >
-      When the pool is Sold Out, (meaning that the pool has reached its maximum capacity and amount of deposits equal its Pool Cap), you can either:
+      When the pool is Sold Out, (meaning that the pool has reached its maximum capacity and the amount of deposits is equal to the Pool Cap), you can
+      either:

       A) Choose another pool

       OR

-      B) Wait until either somebody else exits the pool
+      B) Wait until either someone else leaves the pool

       OR

-      C) Watch for announcements of Pool Cap being increased.
+      C) Watch for announcements about raising the Pool Cap.
   - header: How does the LandX Safety Module protect xToken holders?
     content: >
       xToken holders are protected because the assets backing the xToken